mosuka/bayard/docs_src/reference/bayard/search.md

 ## OPTIONS

     -s, --servers <IP:PORT>...
 Server addresses in an existing cluster separated by ",".
 If not specified, use default servers. [default: 127.0.0.1:5000]
     -f, --from <FROM>                      Start position of fetching results.
+If not specified, use default value.
+                                           [default: 0]
-If not specified, use default value. [default: 0] -l, --limit <LIMIT>           Limitation of amount that document to be returned.
+    -l, --limit <LIMIT>                    Limitation of amount that document to be returned.
 If not specified, use default value. [default: 10]
+    -d, --include-docs <INCLUDE_DOCS>      A flag indicating whether or not to include hit documents in the search results.
+If not specified, use default value. [default: true] -c, --include-count <INCLUDE_COUNT>    A flag indicating whether or not to include hit count in the search results.
+                                           If not specified, use default value. [default: true]

 ## ARGS
     <QUERY>    Query string to search the index.